INSIDE THE POGO WEDDING

 DAY AFTER SILLINESS: Yep, this is pretty much "us" in one photo.

 The biggest surprise was how important our ceremony felt.
 We had planned it as almost an afterthought; we knew we wanted it under the huge maple tree, we knew we wanted to write our own vows, and we put some time into coming up with quotes and readings for loved ones to contribute.
 Em’s aunt, mother, and sister provided the beautiful music for the ceremony, including Etta James’ “At Last”, which still brings tears to our eyes every time it’s played.

 Maybe because we had already seen each other earlier in the day for our First Look and our get-together with our families for formals, the ceremony didn’t hold any anxiety for either of us.
-Em strode confidently down the aisle with her dad, and only wobbled a bit (but mostly because of those towering heels).
+Em strode confidently down the aisle with her dad, and only wobbled a bit (but mostly because of those pointy heels).
 We found that once we were up there standing together, the small annoyances of life melted away.
 We were headed into our future together, and nothing could feel more right.